apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 If you want to fix this, you can't just increase the batch size.
 You've gotta get creative.

+I think [MeZO-SVRG](https://arxiv.org/abs/2404.08080) is very interesting in this regard, although I haven't gotten around yet to reading the paper or trying to combine it with other methods that work.

 ### ZO-Muon

 Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
 I think that's really cool.
 Nesterov momentum also works the way you want it to, as it does not depend on anything but your gradient update, which is to say the pseudograd.
 You can just polar-orthogonalize your `proj_grad`, it turns out.
 It's great.